opoto/leaflet.polyutils/README.md

 ## L.PolyPrune.prune(latlngs, options)
 L.PolyPrune has a single static method to remove points from a polyline that do not deviate the line from more than a configurable number of meters.
-The `options` parameter is a javascript object with following optional value:
+The `options` parameter is a JavaScript object with following optional properties:
 * `tolerance`: (number, default: 5) max deviation distance in meter
 * `useAlt`: (boolean, default: true) use altitude data to compute 3D distances between points